Oyawhales/CSS/Profile summary - css/README.md

 ## Project Aim

-- SO i designed a profile summary of myself
+- So i designed a profile summary of myself